sp3Shree/Viral-posts-identification---Craigslist/README.md

-# Viral-posts-identification---Craigslist
+# Viral-posts-identification--Craigslist
-A repository for predictive analysis on Craigslist posts
+A repository for predictive analysis performed on posts that go viral on Craigslist